Changing the Domain of Your WordPress Site

 - addon domain directory

-- Once the files are highlighted, click Copy in the top menu of the File Manager.
+- With the files still highlighted, click Copy in the top menu of the File Manager.
 A pop-up will open, showing the file path:

 /public_html